richardhapb/lspdock/README.md

 # Executable for the LSP server (this will be overwritten if the --exec arg is passed)
 executable = "pyright-langserver"

-# Pattern to determine if Docker should be used
+# Pattern to determine whether Docker should be used.
+If it is not provided, Docker will always be used.
+If the configuration file is in the project directory,
+# it is a good idea to omit this argument.
-pattern = "/usr/src/app"
+patter = "/Users/richard/dev"

 # Optional: Controls PID handling for LSP servers that track client processes
 # List here your LSP server if it auto-terminates when it can't detect the client process